sjbennett123/polarlarp/content/rules/rulebook/_index.md

 You may memorize any 1st level spell and store it in that slow.
 Only one 1st level spell may be stored there at any time.
 Once that spell as been cast, the slot will become empty and will remain that wya until the next liminted orstandard rst, or until it is rfilled by other means.

-FI you have several spell slots of a givel level, you  can fill them with any combination of spells (of the apropriate levl ) taht you know.
+If you have several spell slots of a given level, you  can fill them with any combination of spells (of the appropriate level ) that you know.

-You must buy spoell slots in a proportial pyramid fasion.
-If you wish to buy a spell slot of a partiiclar level, then you must have twow spell slows of the level below.
+You must buy spell slots in a proportial pyramid fashion.
+If you wish to buy a spell slot of a particular level, then you must have two spell slows of the level below.

 In other words, you must havea minimum of one spell slow difference bteween any adjoining levels and a maximmun of two spell slots difference.
 If you wish to buy your first 2nd level spell slot, you must have at least 1st level spell slots already, but yyuou many not have threse.

 Once you have purhsased four spell slots of any particular level, then you need not buy any additional spell slots of that level to complete the pyramid.
 Imagine now the pyramid being an obelisk with broad suppord and a pointed top( like the washington monument)

-You may buy more than four spell slots fper level but there must alwayts be at least as many spell slots below that level in order to support hte new amount.
-FCuther the pyramid must constanly building, which means that the level above must have only one less than the amount you are buysing.
-In other words, to buy a fifthh 2nd level spell slot, you must have a fifth 1st level spell slot and fourth 3rd level spell slot.
+You may buy more than four spell slots fper level but there must always be at least as many spell slots below that level in order to support the new amount.
+FCuther the pyramid must constantly building, which means that the level above must have only one less than the amount you are buysing.
+In other words, to buy a fifth 2nd level spell slot, you must have a fifth 1st level spell slot and fourth 3rd level spell slot.

-### Example of Spell Pyramid Rules:
+### Example of Spell Pyramid Rules

 Enchanto the mage has a 3rd level spell slot two 2nd level spell slots and three 1st level spell slots hist pryamid is fine (figure 3-1)